sahana/eden/docs/en/docs/usermanual.rst

 File repository
 ```````````````
 To see or download any document you just have to click on the document and it
 will start downloading.
-If the document tou want doesn't appear in the list
+If the document you want doesn't appear in the list
 you just have to make click on "See all documents" and a page will come up with
 all the documents related to that participative process.

 Frequently Asked Questions
 --------------------------

-If you have any frequently asked questions that doens't appear here please tell us!
+If you have any frequently asked questions that doesn't appear here please tell us!